-Apple cider vinegar is believed to burn fat - effectively and quickly.
+Apple cider vinegar is said to burn fat – effectively and quickly.
 The apple cider vinegar diet is based on drinking a small amount of this acetic acid before each meal.
-In addition, the body's own fat burning is boosted by the fact that the calories are greatly reduced.
-Whether this hype makes sense and the apple cider vinegar cure works will be put under the microscope in this blog article.
-However, one thing is already certain: radical calorie-reduced diets, which also include the apple cider vinegar diet, are often not sustainable and can bring problems with them.
+In addition, the body's own fat burning is boosted by significantly reducing calories.
+This blog article examines whether this hype makes sense and whether the apple cider vinegar cure works.
+However, one thing is certain: radical calorie-restricted diets, which include the apple cider vinegar diet, are often not sustainable and can cause problems.

 This is how the apple cider vinegar diet works

-For the apple cider vinegar diet, as is often the case with diets, there are different ways of implementation.
-What they all have in common is that 2 tablespoons of apple cider vinegar are drunk mixed in a glass of water before each meal.
-The effect of apple cider vinegar is supposed to be fat-burning - even if you don't change your diet.
-Whether this works will be explored later in the text.
-In most cases, however, a low-fat mixed diet with lean meat, whole grain products, fresh fruit and vegetables is recommended in parallel anyway.
-Before all three main meals, then the quantity of apple cider vinegar mentioned is drunk.
-By this fat and calorie-reduced diet, in which one comes on only approximately 1200 calories, one is to decrease then approximately two kilos per week1.
+At the Apple Cider Vinegar Diet As is often the case with diets, there are different ways to implement them.
+What they all have in common is that 2 tablespoons of apple cider vinegar mixed in a glass of water are drunk before each meal.
+The effect of apple cider vinegar is said to be fat-burning - even if you don't change your diet.
+Whether this works will be examined later in the text.
+In most cases, however, a low-fat mixed diet with lean meat, whole grain products, fresh fruit and vegetables is recommended.
+The specified amount of apple cider vinegar is then drunk before all three main meals.
+This low-fat, low-calorie diet, which only consumes around 1,200 calories, should help you lose around two kilos per week 1 .

-In addition, there is an even more radical version of the method, in which one fasts for a few days and drinks only water and apple cider vinegar.
+There is also an even more radical version of the method in which you fast for a few days and only drink water and apple cider vinegar.

 What is the physiological explanation behind the apple cider vinegar cure?

-Most of the time, the background is explained in a relatively unspecific way, so that the average consumer is convinced without much questioning.
+Most of the time, the background is explained in a relatively unspecific manner, so that the average consumer is convinced without much questioning.

-With the apple cider vinegar diet, it is propagated that the vinegar prevents the food from being completely digested.
-Because more macronutrients would then be excreted, weight loss would result.
-In addition, the effect of apple cider vinegar is said to be appetite suppressant and the acids it contains stimulate the metabolism.
-This is why the apple cider vinegar diet is often referred to as a purification cure.
-The vitamins and minerals contained in the apple cider vinegar diet drink are also emphasized as beneficial to health.
+At the Apple Cider Vinegar Diet It is propagated that vinegar prevents food from being completely digested.
+The fact that more macronutrients would then be excreted would result in weight loss.
+In addition, the effect of apple cider vinegar is said to suppress appetite and the acids it contains stimulate the metabolism.
+The apple cider vinegar diet is therefore often referred to as a so-called detoxification treatment.
+The vitamins and minerals contained in the apple cider vinegar diet drink are also highlighted as health-promoting.

 Basically, it is completely nonsensical that one food alone should have the total fat burner effect.
-It is not uncommon for marketing concepts to bring such myths into society to sell their products or guides.
-In any case, the physiological mechanisms of action mentioned cannot be proven in this way.
+It is not uncommon for marketing concepts to bring such myths into society in order to sell their products or guides.
+In any case, the physiological mechanisms of action mentioned cannot be proven.
 It is simply an illusion that you can lose weight without making lasting changes to your diet by drinking an apple cider vinegar drink three times a day, popping a pill or eating a supposed miracle fruit.

-Success in losing weight depends, on the one hand, on intestinal health and blood sugar stabilization as well as the associated hormone balance, and, on the other hand, of course, the calorie balance plays a role in the end.
-This brings us to the topic at hand because weight loss is only successful with apple cider vinegar diets in which calories are reduced or other healthy eating habits are adopted.
-Simply drinking apple cider vinegar before meals does not lead to the desired effect.
+Success in losing weight depends on intestinal health and on the one hand Blood sugar stabilization and the associated hormone balance; on the other hand, the calorie balance naturally plays a role in the end.
+That brings us to the topic, because weight loss success is only achieved with apple cider vinegar diets in which calories are reduced or other healthy eating habits are adopted.
+Simply drinking apple cider vinegar before meals does not have the desired effect.

-So, it is actually the extreme reduction of calories in the apple cider vinegar diet that leads to the rapid weight loss.
-Such crash diets are neither healthy nor sustainable because they are guaranteed to be followed by a yo-yo effect.
-Extreme low-fat diets in particular can also be dangerous and lead to nutrient deficiencies.
+So it's actually the extreme reduction in calories in the Apple cider vinegar diet that leads to rapid weight loss.
+Such crash diets are neither healthy nor sustainable, as a yo-yo effect is guaranteed to follow.
+Just extreme low-fat diets can also be dangerous and lead to nutrient deficiencies.

-Calorie burning can only be increased by building up muscles through training and the right diet to make the calorie burning engine stronger, everything else is bullshit!
+You can only increase calorie burning by building muscle through training and the right diet to make the calorie burning engine stronger, anything else is nonsense!

-However, it is very fascinating that apple cider vinegar has a positive influence on a stable blood sugar level: If you drink 1 tablespoon of apple cider vinegar in water 1 to 10 minutes before a carbohydrate meal, the blood sugar spike is measurably much smaller.
-This is because the apple cider vinegar signals our muscle cells to more quickly absorb the broken down sugars from the carbohydrates we eat2.
+What is very interesting, however, is that apple cider vinegar has a positive influence on stable blood sugar levels: If you drink 1 tablespoon of apple cider vinegar in water 1 to 10 minutes before a carbohydrate meal, the blood sugar spike is measurably significantly smaller.
+This is because apple cider vinegar signals our muscle cells to absorb the broken down sugars from the carbohydrates we eat more quickly 2 .

-Constant blood sugar peaks lead to a disturbed insulin balance, i.e. the hormone balance is disturbed.
+Constant Blood sugar spikes lead to a disturbed insulin balance, which means that the hormonal balance is disturbed.
 This then leads to weight gain and many other metabolic problems.
-A stable blood sugar can therefore help with weight loss because without a constant blood sugar rollercoaster, there are no more constant cravings and less sugar is converted into fat and stored.
-However, the message should not be misunderstood: Apple cider vinegar will not be able to intercept blood sugar peaks that are too extreme - triggered by a mountain of sweets, wheat or sweet drinks.
-The acetic acid can, however, curb the blood sugar-raising effect of a lunch consisting of vegetables, rice and meat.
+Stable blood sugar can help you lose weight, because without a constant blood sugar roller coaster, there are no more constant cravings and less sugar is converted into fat and stored.
+However, the message should not be misunderstood: apple cider vinegar will not be able to absorb extreme blood sugar peaks caused by a mountain of sweets, wheat or sweet drinks.
+However, acetic acid can reduce the blood sugar-increasing effect of a lunch consisting of vegetables, rice and meat.

-The conclusion on losing weight with apple cider vinegar
+The bottom line on losing weight with apple cider vinegar

-Losing weight with apple cider vinegar alone is a pure myth.
-The extremely low-calorie and low-fat diet often combined with apple cider vinegar can make you lose weight in the short term, but it can also have long-term health consequences and trigger an undesirable yo-yo effect.
+Losing weight with apple cider vinegar alone is a complete myth.
+The extremely low-calorie and fat-reduced diet that is often combined with this can cause the pounds to fall off in the short term, but can also have long-term health consequences and an undesirable yo-yo effect.
 Losing weight with apple cider vinegar alone is hardly possible.
-There is no scientific evidence that the apple vinegar drink before each meal inhibits calorie intake.
-However, 1 tablespoon of apple vinegar 1 to 10 minutes before a balanced meal with complex carbohydrates has a blood sugar stabilizing effect and can thus prevent cravings.
+There is no scientific evidence that the Apple cider vinegar drink inhibits calorie intake before each meal.
+However, 1 tablespoon of apple cider vinegar 1 to 10 minutes before a balanced meal with complex carbohydrates has a blood sugar stabilizing effect and can therefore avoid food cravings.

 2 Santos, O. Heitor et.al.
 (2019): Vinegar (acetic acid) intake on glucose metabolism: A narrative review.